 -

-visual stimulus design, eye tracking, MRI or large-scale electrophysiology techniques (ideally Neuropixels).
-Additionally, candidates should possess a strong background in quantitative fields such as
+performing neuro-behavioral and/or neuro-physiological experiments, including visual stimulus design, eye tracking, MRI or large-scale electrophysiology techniques (ideally Neuropixels).
+Additionally

 -

-are highly desirable.
-Candidates should also have a strong track record of productive research and publications, as well as excellent written and verbal communication skills.
-The candidate must be able
+tumor models and animal surgery are highly desirable.
+Candidates should also have a strong track record of productive research and publications, as well as excellent written and verbal communication

 -